Senator Gillibrand Announces New Legislation To Help Expand Small Businesses, Boost Manufacturing

 Legislation Increases Access to Capital & Helps Smalls Businesses Create & Keep High-Paying, High Skilled Manufacturing Jobs in the U.S.

-Greece, NY – Standing at Intrinsiq Materials, U.S. Senator Kirsten Gillibrand today announced new legislation to help small businesses expand their advanced manufacturing operations and create and keep high-paying, high skilled manufacturing jobs in the United States.
+North Syracuse, NY – Standing at JADAK, U.S. Senator Kirsten Gillibrand today announced new legislation to help small businesses expand their advanced manufacturing operations and create and keep high-paying, high skilled manufacturing jobs in the United States.
 Gillibrand introduced the Scale-Up Manufacturing Investment Company Act of 2015, a bill that would increase capital for entrepreneurs and small businesses looking to scale-up and commercialize their advanced manufacturing and innovation operations.

 Earlier this month, Gillibrand hosted a series of round tables across New York with the Economic Development Administration to hear from community leaders and entrepreneurs about ways to help grow businesses in the state.
 This is second bill Gillibrand has introduced aimed at bolstering manufacturing; in March, she announced the bipartisan Manufacturing Universities Act (S.771) to enhance advanced workforce training for the 21st century economy.

-“With the highly anticipated photonics site, Rochester is poised to be a national manufacturing hub and we have to put the resources in place to help develop the innovation economy,” said Senator Gillibrand.
+“If we want our economy to grow and create more jobs, we need to give small businesses the tools they need to turn their innovative ideas into successful business opportunities and expand their manufacturing operations instead of being forced to outsource that work in order to stay competitive,” said Senator Gillibrand.
 “The Scale-Up Manufacturing Investment Company Act will provide critical resources and opportunities for local entrepreneurs and small businesses to bring their innovations to market, and ensure that new technologies are made here in America, creating more jobs and growing our economy.”